denten-books/plain-text/main.md

 worthwhile to follow Manovich's call for new literacies?
 Is writing still possible?

-[ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
-The author is rather Yuri Gurevich, Principle Researcher at Microsoft Research and then a professor at the University of Michigan.
-Hasslacher's essay entitled "Beyond the Turing Machine" appeared in the same volume of collected essays, @herken_universal_1988.

 This ontological complication has its roots deep in Cartesian dualism.
 Where does a brain end and a mind begin?
 Similarly, at some imperceptible point software disappears into hardware.
 But before we ourselves get lost in that